coda/packs-sdk/docs/reference/sdk/types/MetadataFormula.md

 Ƭ **MetadataFormula**: `BaseFormula`<[[`ParamDef`](../interfaces/ParamDef.md)<[`string`](../enums/Type.md#string)\>, [`ParamDef`](../interfaces/ParamDef.md)<[`string`](../enums/Type.md#string)\>], `any`\> & { `schema?`: `any`  }

 A formula that returns metadata relating to a core pack building block, like a sync table, a formula parameter, or a user account.
-Examples include {@link getSchema}, [getConnectionName](../interfaces/OAuth2Authentication.md#getconnectionname), and [autocomplete](../interfaces/ParamDef.md#autocomplete).
+Examples include {@link getSchema}, {@link getConnectionName}, and [autocomplete](../interfaces/ParamDef.md#autocomplete).

 Many pack building blocks make use of supporting features that often require JavaScript